geneseframework/mapper/README.md

     lastname: 'Doe',
 };
 ```

-In this case, it would be much longer to create manually the `Person` object :
+In this case, it would be sufficiently long to create manually the `Person` object :
 ```ts
 const cat: Cat = new Cat();
 cat.name = data.cat.name;

 const person: Person = new Person();
 person.age = data.age;
 person.firstname = data.firstname;
 person.lastname = data.lastname;

 person.hello(); // => logs 'Hello John !'
 person.cat.meaow(); // => logs 'Meaow !'
 ```

 With `@genese/mapper`, you can do it in one line :

 ```ts
-const person: Person = create(Person, data); // => person is a real Person object and contains a real Cat object person.hello(); // => logs 'Hello John !' person.cat.meaow(); // => logs 'Meaow !'
+const person: Person = create(Person, data); // => person is a real Person object and contains a real Cat object

+person.hello(); // => logs 'Hello John !'
+person.cat.meaow(); // => logs 'Meaow !'
 ```
-The `data` object may be as complex as you want, you will still have only one line to write to create a real object, including nested objects if necessary.
+The `data` object may be as complex as you want, you will still need only one line to create a real object, including nested objects if necessary.

 - Example 3 : validation of the data shape

-In reality, even if this kind of usage can simplify the creation of known objects, the real power of `@genese/mapper` is to give you the possibility to create safe typed objects even when you don't know the data value or even the shape of data.
+In reality, even if the above usage may simplify the creation of known objects, the real power of `@genese/mapper` is to give you the possibility to create safe typed objects even when you don't know the `data` value or even the shape of `data`.

-Assume that you receive some data with unknown value or shape, like for http requests.
-You want to check the data shape and verify if the data value respects your DTO contract :
+Assume that you receive some `data` with unknown value or shape, like for http requests.
+You need to check the `data` shape and verify if its value respects your DTO contract :

 ```ts
 export interface PersonDto {